-Lovren Slams Suggestion Of Kane Fear
+Lovren slams suggestion of Kane fear

 And the centre-back was far from pleased when a reporter asked if he was worried about the prospect of another meeting with Kane.

-"I don't know what to say in response," he said at a news conference.
+"I don't know what to say in response," he said.
 "It's completely irrelevant, that one defeat against Spurs.

 "Why didn't you ask me how I played well against him?
 You're nitpicking at my poor performances.